yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 This part of CPU emulation is one of the main reasons we recommend at least 6 cores in our [hardware requirements](https://yuzu-emu.org/help/quickstart/#hardware-requirements), 4 for uninterrupted emulation of the Switch’s CPU, and extras for other processes and tasks.
 Just a 4 core CPU will be usually overburdened.
 HT/SMT may help, but that will always depend on the workload at any given moment.
 A SMT/HT thread can’t improve performance in a significant way if the core is already saturated.

-Boss [bunnei](https://github.com/bunnei) chimed in too, fixing a mistake in {{< gh-hovercard "9773" "memory mapping." >}}
+[bunnei](https://github.com/bunnei) chimed in too, fixing a mistake in {{< gh-hovercard "9773" "memory mapping." >}}
-We erroneously used the (bear with me, it’s not a redundancy) system’s system resource tracking, instead of relying on the application’s one when loading programs into memory.
+We erroneously used the (bear with me, it’s not a redundancy) system’s system resource tracking, instead of relying on the application’s resource tracking when loading programs into memory.
 Most games were tolerant to this, but `FINAL FANTASY CRYSTAL CHRONICLES Remastered Edition` didn’t like it, getting stuck every time the user tried to load a save.
 A tweak here and there and the regression is now gone!